 These standing orders are to be used to improve patients’ timely access to medications in the primary health environment within the WellSouth Primary Health Network.
 Standing orders allow health professionals without prescribing rights to administer and/or supply medication for a specified medical condition.

-While WellSouth have in good faith tried to ensure all standing orders are as accurate and up to date as possible, they cannot accept responsibility for any errors or omissions and it is up to each individual medical practitioner to ensure that the standing order is appropriate for their clinical situation.
+While WellSouth have in good faith tried to ensure all standing orders are as accurate and up to date as possible, they cannot accept responsibility for any errors or omissions and it is up to the issuer of the standing order to ensure that the standing order is appropriate for their clinical situation.

-Only a medical practitioner is able to issue standing orders.
+Only a medical practitioner or nurse practitioner is able to issue standing orders.

-The issuer/s (i.e. Medical Practitioner) retain overall responsibility to:
+The issuer/s (i.e. Medical Practitioner or Nurse Practitioner) retain overall responsibility to:

 - Ensure legislative requirements are met.